leibale/node-redis/docs/v4-to-v5.md

 ## Cluster `MULTI`

-In v4, `cluster.multi()` did not support executing commands on replicas, even if they were readonly.
+In v4, `cluster.multi()` did not support executing commands on replicas.

 ```javascript
 // this might execute on a replica, depending on configuration